femboy1/femboy1/README.md

 #	✨ welcome to my github ✨

-I'm a C elitist who specializes in creating software for POSIX/Unix systems (primarily Linux-based ones).
+I'm a C elitist who specializes in creating software for POSIX/Unix systems (primarily GNU+Linux-based ones).

 ## about me